 Admission: One hour pass $15, all day pass $20.

 One of the top places to go in Delray Beach is of course the beach!
-Soft sand and pristine waters make Delray’s beaches some of the best along the East coastline.
+Soft sand and pristine waters make Delray’s beaches some of the best along the eastern coastline.

 Delray Municipal Beach is one of the most favored beaches visited for sunbathing and water sports.
 Cabanas, beach chairs, and umbrellas are available for rental use while you’re visiting the beach.

-Grab a microbrew after playing in the water at Saltwater Brewery, a favorite spot for the locals to hang.
+Grab a microbrew after playing in the water at Saltwater Brewery, a favorite spot for the locals to hang out.
 Brews are all handcrafted and only natural ingredients are used.

 Saturday afternoons guided tours of the facility are given.
 However, make sure to arrive early to catch a tour because spots fill up quickly.